hyundai-robotics/doc-hi6-force-control/book.md

 📌 To use the **Surface Contact Detection** function properly,
 the coordinate system must be set to **Tool** coordinate frame.
-## 🧩 2.4.3 Force Control Condition – Motion
+## 🧩 2.4.4.2 Force Control Condition – Motion – Auto Trajectory Generation

 Motion control conditions can be configured to run in conjunction with force control operations.